 What paint protection products do you use?

 A simple Google search will highlight who are the top paint protection brands out there and probably who to avoid.
 Many professional car detailers are accredited with some of the best brands on the market, meaning they were trained and assessed in their abilities to use the products.
+You can find amazing products on our store from the likes of Britemax, OCD Finish and Croftgate UK.
 Dealership are likely to not have access to these products or the accreditation’s they carry with them and that is a big negative against them as paint protection service providers.

-If you are paying 3 figures for a service on top of the purchase of a car, you most likely want to have the best product for the job being applied by the best person for the job.
+If you are paying 3 figures for a service on top of the purchase of a car, you most likely want to have the best product for the job being applied by the best person for the job so always turn down the offer of car dealer paint protection.